 places a net-like sling made of mesh to support part of the urethra or

 “Studies show this sling procedure has a cure rate of 71 to 97 percent

 at one year, and that rate is maintained at 5 years,” Dr. McNamara

 If you wish to schedule an appointment with

 Jeremiah McNamara, MD, call (303) 441-0587.

-PowerPoint slides from Dr. McNamara’s lecture on “The Latest Treatments
+Click here to view a PDF of slides from Dr. McNamara’s lecture on “The Latest Treatments for

 Want to receive notification of special events and lectures?
 Sign up to receive email notifications.